blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ### The Constructor

-The constructor and its associated `ImportingConstructor` attribute are how Blish HUD identifies the correct class to instance when the module is enabled.
-As Blish HUD doesn't use any dependency injection, you may find it convenient to assign `this` to a static Instance variable on the module.
+The constructor and its `ImportingConstructor` attribute tell Blish HUD which class to instantiate when the module is enabled.
+Because Blish HUD does not use dependency injection, you may find it convenient to assign `this` to a static `Instance` variable on the module.

 ```cpp
 [ImportingConstructor]